 How you’ve gone about doing this and how you continue to go about doing this can, and most likely will, be judged in whatever way someone else wants to judge it.
 Since the majority of people are caught up in what I call “lack energy”, or negative energy, (in my experience in North America anyways), it probably means you’ve already received and/or are currently receiving negative feedback from those around you – because you have the HSP Trait.

-And this is where it comes in really handy to understand how projection works, a powerful tool we cover in HSP Trait Transformation™.
+And this is where it comes in really handy to understand how projection works, a powerful tool you can learn in an HSP Discussion Group (provided the members have been carefully screened and are able to participate in way that's beneficial for themselves as well as the rest of the group members).
 HSPs are very adept at picking up on and understanding layers and levels of energy, and beginning to understand how these layers and levels work, relative to projection, is an incredibly helpful tool for HSPs.
 (It also leads to deeper understandings of boundaries as well).

 But try to remember, to a great degree what someone else thinks about you isn’t your concern – what you think and feel is what's important, and how you judge yourself (or not) means the difference between making progress on your own inner, spiritual journey or letting outside influences dictate how you progress towards bringing yourself more creativity, happiness, and peace into your life.

 But for most HSPs the main messages we’ve received, and/or are receiving, have been messages telling us to put others wants, needs, and opinions above our own – otherwise we won’t “fit in”, and therefore survive.